roman-milk/roman-milk.github.io/temporary-separation.md

+===

- ****** Temporary Separation ****** byGotBacon© I saw Sarah a few times but we never spoke.
+I saw Sarah a few times but we never spoke.
 Later I heard through the grapevine that she transferred to another city.
 I didn't ask which one.
 I really didn't care.

  Ten years later Amy and I are still madly in love and still trying to fuck each other to death.
 Report_Story